IsuruHaupe/badass/README.md

 # Improvement - Add a new sport

-We work hard to find a way to allow new developpers to code new sports.
+We worked hard to find a way to allow new developpers to code new sports.
 That is to say the application is agnostic to any sport.
-If you want to add a new sport you should treat each case for each event type.
-Every time a new event is send, we use a switch case in [sports.go](server/sports.go) to disciminate the sport and then we use a switch case to parse the event using specific parser functions.
+If you want to add a new sport you should treat each case for each event type in [sports.go](server/sports.go).
+Every time a new event is received, we use a switch case in [sports.go](server/sports.go) to disciminate the sport and then we use a switch case to parse the event using specific parser functions.
 See [badminton.go](server/badminton.go).
 You should create a new *my_sport.go* and treat each event accordingly.

 # Lost of connection